valeriabracho74/Project4/README.md

 3. Optimize AEP with TopFarm (using spacing and boundary constraints)
 4. Track results with `TopFarmListRecorder`
 5. Plot convergence and optimized layout

+## 🌊 Hybrid & Marine Energy (Deliveries 3 and 4)

+### 🛰️ Delivery 3: Hybrid Energy Simulation (HyDesign)

+This part of the project explores hybrid energy systems using the HyDesign platform.
+The goal was to simulate a mix of wind, solar, and battery systems.
+We cloned the HyDesign repository and used Streamlit to run the interface.
+Changes were made to the system configuration (like battery size and generation sources), and the effects were explained in the report.
+The final setup was tested, and meaningful results were visualized.

+### ⚓ Delivery 4: Marine Energy Simulation (WEC-Sim)

+For this delivery, we used MATLAB and WEC-Sim to simulate a two-body wave energy converter (a float and a spar).
+The simulation included hydrodynamic data from BEMIO and post-processing of force and motion plots.
+Modifications included changes to wave height, wave period, and PTO damping.
+The results were used to evaluate how the device responds under different sea conditions.
+A 3D animation confirmed the device’s behavior matched expected physics.

 ## 📌 Notes